June 13th, 2024

 WANT TO HELP TWIS?
 LEAVE A POSITIVE REVIEW FOR TWIS ON YOUR FAVORITE PODCAST PLATFORM TODAY!

-Do you have questions you want us to answer (don’t be afraid!
-We love questions!)?
+Do you have questions you want us to answer (like, why do solar flares make all the people look up?)?
 Send us your questions!
 We will do our best to have answers!

 Take a blast into the past…